Technology, Media Literacy, and GATE (Gifted and Talented Education)

 3rd Grade Computer Classes

-In the third we concentrate on basic skills of typing, mouse use, file management, digital drawing, and basic coding.
+In the third grade we concentrate on basic skills of typing, mouse use, file management, digital drawing, and basic coding.
 Some of the projects include Typing Club, code.org, and learning to be safe online.

 5th Grade Computers & Media Literacy Classes